dmwiine/elearnio-learning-paths/learning-paths/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+## Ruby and Rails version

-* Ruby version
+This application uses Ruby version 3.0.0 and Rails 6.0

-* System dependencies

-* Configuration
+## Configuration
+Update the database.yml file with your Posgres credentials.
+I will be working on moving the postgress credentials to a .env file

-* Database creation
+## Database creation
+run `rake db:create`

-* Database initialization
+## Database initialization
+run `rake db:migrate`

+## App initialisation
+run `bundle install`

+## Start the app
+run `rails s`

-* How to run the test suite
+## How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions

-* ...
+run `rspec spec`
+This will run all the tests in the spec.